Cornell sophomore donates some GameStop profits to children’s hospital

 ITHACA, N.Y.
 (WSYR-TV) — A Cornell University sophomore has donated some of his GameStop profits to a Minnesota children’s hospital.

-20-year old Hunter Kahn was one of the many amateur day traders who teamed up to turn the failing video-game seller GameStop into an overnight stock market darling.
+Hunter Kahn, 20, was one of the many amateur day traders who teamed up to turn the failing video-game seller GameStop into an overnight stock market darling.

 Kahn is part of the millions of other renegade investors who communicate on Reddit’s WallStreetBets to make money but also disrupt the traditional Wall Street investor community.